pongsak-s/djang_codechallenge/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These repo will get you an idea how to create a simple restful web API with DJANGO.
+We will walkthrough packages required, code behind how this works, and how all pieces connected together.

 Overall Architecture:

 ![overview architecture](writeups/api.drawio.png)

 ### Built With